KirosG/PumpItUp_DataMiningTheWaterTables/README.md

 2. To run the code:
-	If the same folder structure is maintained as mentioned above Preprocessing:Since we are displays plots in this, you cannot run it in command line.
+	If the same folder structure is maintained as mentioned above <br>
-	              So recommended to run it in Jupyter using the PumpItUpPreprocessing.ipynb file.
+	- **Preprocessing:** Since we are displaying various plots in this, you cannot run it in command line.
+So recommended to run the file in Jupyter using the PumpItUpPreprocessing.ipynb file.

 	Running Best Models: